lixi-ui/lixi-ui-vue/src/components/table/doc/index.en-US.md

 ### Expandable row

 When the row content is too long and you do not want to display the horizontal scroll bar, you can use the expandable row feature.
 :::demo Activate expandable row by adding type="expand" and slot.
-The template for el-table-column will be rendered as the contents of the expanded row, and you can access the same attributes as when you are using `slot` in custom column templates.
+The template for lx-table-column will be rendered as the contents of the expanded row, and you can access the same attributes as when you are using `slot` in custom column templates.

 ```html
 <template>